 As with humans, skin allergies in horses are hugely varied.
 A common scenario might be finding your horse covered in small bumps but seemingly unbothered by them.
 No action is taken and, in a few hours, the bumps subside and are soon forgotten – although possibly a new bottle of shampoo is thrown away!
 It’s not always so simple.
 In some horses, allergic reactions are a chronic, frustrating and potentially debilitating part of life.
 They occur when, for reasons that are not fully understood, a horse’s immune system becomes hypersensitized to substances called allergens, which ordinarily do no harm.
 When this happens, the immune reaction runs out of control.
 An overabundance of antibodies is produced, which, in turn, stimulate the release of a flood of prostaglandins, histamines and other substances.
 An allergic reaction in the skin, called atopic dermatitis, usually causes itching (pruritus) and/or re-current hives (urticaria).
 Other possible signs include patchy hair loss, bumps and crusting.

-Pro-Equine’s skin and coat range of topical products uses a range of natural plant based ingredients.
-Aloe vera has long since been recognized to help in the healing process of wound care and to soothe irritated skin.
-Known as “the plant of immortality” by the Ancient Egyptians, and treasured by numerous subsequent cultures, aloe vera it still known today for its many health benefits.
+Pro-Equine’s skin and coat range of topical products uses a range of natural, plant-based ingredients.
+Aloe vera has long since been recognized to help in the healing process during wound care and to soothe irritated skin.
+Known as “the plant of immortality” by the Ancient Egyptians, and treasured by numerous subsequent cultures, aloe vera is still known and used for its many health benefits.

 Researchers have identified a glycoprotein in it that promotes cell growth.
 When combined with aloe’s gel-like binding quality, an environment conducive to growth and healing is created.
 The effect is significant acceleration of wound healing and scar reduction.
 Applied to problem skin areas Aloe vera can help with inflammation and cool itchy distressed skin tissue.
 Aloe should always be at hand to soothe sunburn mostly found on delicate pink skin of a horse’s nostrils and ears or around the pastern and fetlock areas.
 Application of Pro-Equine’s Lavender Sunblock can prevent sunburn occurring on sensitive areas and can also protect from other environmental issues such as buttercup burn.